 - Fill cupcake liners about halfway.
 Bake for 15-17 minutes, or until a toothpick inserted comes out with a few crumbs.

-- Remove cupcakes from oven and allow to cool for 2-3 minutes, then remove to cooling rack to finish cooling.
+- Remove cupcakes from oven and allow to cool for 2-3 minutes, then remove to a cooling rack to finish cooling.

 Make the Filling & Fill the Cupcakes

-- While cupcakes cool, make the filling.
+- While the cupcakes cool, make the filling.
 Combine egg yolks and sugar in the top of a double boiler, over boiling water.
 If you don’t have a double boiler, you can use a metal mixing bowl set over a pot with simmering water in it.

 - Fold mascarpone cheese into whipped yolks.